Requirement for Foreign Employees to Work

 Express prohibitions over background checks in the legislation include the following:

 - Diseases or disabilities.

 In general, it must be said that any background check that might be considered discriminatory is prohibited, unless and objective justification is proven.

 Also, data protection legislation (the 1581 Act of 2012) provides certain restrictions over the information potential and former employers can publish about candidates and former employees.

 Restrictions on Application/Interview Questions

-Employers are prohibited to ask any question that may be considered discriminatory.
-Any question or restriction on the application of a candidate regarding his age, sexual orientation, civil status, religious beliefs, political opinion, language, race, diseases, unionized condition or any other consideration that does not have any relation with the position to be performed, and might lead to a discriminatory ground, must be avoided.
-In particular, employers are forbidden to ask potential candidates to perform HIV and/or pregnancy tests as a condition for the application, unless this condition is proving to be incompatible with the position the person applied for.
+Employers are prohibited from asking any question that may be considered discriminatory.
+Any question or restriction on the application of a candidate regarding his age, sexual orientation, civil status, religious beliefs, political opinion, language, race, diseases, unionised condition or any other consideration that does not have any relation with the position to be performed, and might lead to a discriminatory ground, must be avoided.
+In particular, employers are forbidden from asking potential candidates to perform HIV and/or pregnancy tests as a condition for the application, unless this condition is proving to be incompatible with the position the person applied for.